Skip to main content

 Tried: Test the payload locally with ./vuln and see it print the flag, then send the same payload to the remote and get no output.

-The local binary reads the flag from a file named flag.txt in the current directory.
-When win() runs on the remote server, it also reads a local flag.txt that only exists on that server.
-If your working directory has no flag.txt the local run silently prints nothing or errors, but the binary still returns normally.
-The exploit mechanics are correct; the discrepancy is just a missing local file, not an offset or address bug.
+The binary reads the flag from a flag.txt in the current directory.
+Remotely, win() reads a flag.txt that only exists on that server.
+With no such file locally, the run prints nothing or errors while the binary still returns normally.
+The exploit mechanics are fine; the difference is a missing local file, not a wrong offset or address.

 Tried: Use p64() instead of p32() to pack the win address because the system is 64-bit.

-The vuln binary is a 32-bit ELF (confirmed by file vuln showing ELF 32-bit).
-Even on a 64-bit host, the process runs in 32-bit mode: registers are 32 bits wide, the saved return address occupies exactly 4 bytes, and the stack slot is 4 bytes. p64() packs 8 bytes, which overwrites 4 extra bytes beyond EIP - trashing memory past the return address and causing a crash before win() is ever reached.
+The binary is a 32-bit ELF, as the file command confirms.
+Even on a 64-bit host it runs in 32-bit mode: registers are 32 bits wide and the saved return address occupies exactly 4 bytes. p64() packs 8, overwriting 4 bytes past EIP, which trashes memory beyond the return address and crashes before win() is ever reached.

 Learn more